ArchooD2/snaparg/README.md

 - Detects mistyped CLI flags and suggests corrections
 - Compatible with existing `argparse`-based code
 - Zero dependencies — works out of the box
+- Includes Interactive Mode which prompts for missing arguments to prevent immediate script failure and guide users smoothly.

 ---